 21. Power BI gets better every day – literally!

 The Power BI service is on a continuous release cycle.
 As improvements are made they are released into the cloud service.
 Microsoft also needs to build parallel improvements to the mobile apps and to Power BI Desktop.
 The release cycles for these products are monthly rather than daily, however the pace is still incredible.
 Quite literally, today’s biggest complaint can disappear when you wake up tomorrow morning.
 You can read about all the latest updates from the official MS Power BI Blog.
+If you haven’t subscribed to this blog already, you should do that now.

 22. Power BI has a massive user community